TomShacham/http4js/docs/Express-or-koa-backend/index.md

 In order to be a backend for http4js, you just need to implement one
 function: `registerCatchAllHandler`.
-This function is responsible for listening for all requests and translating them into an http4js `Request`.
+This function is responsible for listening for all requests and translating them into an http4js `Req`.
-Once we have a `Request` we pass it to our `Routing` and get our `Promise<Response>`.
+Once we have a `Req` we pass it to our `Routing` and get our `Promise<Response>`.

 Here is the code for the Express backend: